 5 AWS Cost Optimization Tips Every Startup Should Know

-AWS billing has gotten complicated with all the pricing models, discount programs, and hidden costs lurking in various services.
+AWS billing has only gotten messier with time with all the pricing models, discount programs, and hidden costs lurking in various services.
 As someone who has helped startups slash their cloud bills, I learned everything there is to know about what actually moves the needle on costs.
 Here are the techniques that work.

 Right-Size Your Instances